Control (video game): Sales

+During its debut week, Control was the fourth-best-selling game in the United Kingdom, behind Astral Chain, Wreckfest, and Man of Medan.
+In the United States, Control failed to debut in the top 20 best-selling games in August 2019.
+In Japan, the PlayStation 4 version sold 10,336 physical units, making it the 13th best-selling retail game during its first week of release.

-By December 2020, Control had sold over 2 million units and Remedy stated the game was their fastest-growing intellectual property since Max Payne.
-By August 2021, Remedy stated that over 10 million people had played Control, accounting for those that played it through Xbox Game Pass and other non-sales routes.
-By February 2024, the game had sold over 4 million units, with over in revenue.
-By November, it had sold over 4.5 million units and reached over 19 million lifetime players.
+By December 2020, Control had sold over 2 million copies, and Remedy said it was their fastest-growing intellectual property since Max Payne.
+While Remedy was happy with the game's performance, CEO Tero Virtala said Control had not been "a major hit in our industry" in terms of sales.
+By August 2021, Remedy announced that over 10 million people had played Control, accounting for those who played it through Xbox Game Pass and other non-sales routes.
+By February 2024, Control had sold over 4 million units and had earned over in revenue.
+By November, the game had sold over 4.5 million units and reached over 19 million lifetime players.
 By June 2025, it had sold over 5 million units.

-In Japan, the PlayStation 4 version sold 10,336 physical units, making it the 13th best-selling retail game during its first week of release.
+By March 2026, it had sold over 6 million units.

 Awards

-IGN chose Control as their "Game of the Year", along with other awards including "Best Action-Adventure Game", "Best Video Game Art Direction", and "Best Video Game Story".
-Game Informer, Electronic Gaming Monthly, and GamesRadar+ also awarded Control as their "Game of the Year", while Polygon, Easy Allies, USGamer Giant Bomb, GameRevolution, and GameSpot listed Control among their top 10 games of 2019.
-PC Gamer chose Control as "Best Setting" for their Best Games of 2019.
-Eurogamer listed Control among its games of the year.
+Ars Technica, IGN, Game Informer, Electronic Gaming Monthly, and GamesRadar+ awarded Control as their "Game of the Year", while Polygon, Easy Allies, USGamer Giant Bomb, GameRevolution, Eurogamer, GameSpot, and The Verge listed Control among their top games of 2019.